7Chethan007/PESU-IO_GoLang_Final_Project/README.md

 # PESU-IO GoLang Final Project

 ## Overview
 This repository contains the final project for the PESU-IO course.
-The project is developed using GoLang and demonstrates various concepts and techniques learned throughout the course.
+The project is developed using GoLang and demonstrates some of the concepts and techniques learned throughout the course.

 ## Table of Contents
 - [Overview](#overview)